-The product is a bundle, consisting of three diifferent add-ons:
+The product is a bundle that contains three different sets:

 Let's see what you can create with them:

 The final Photoshop images are fully layered: the layers are grouped in layer groups for your convenience, allowing you to tweak the look of the orbs very easily.
 The actions make extensive use of non-destructive tools, such as smart filters, adjustment layers, offering additional flexibility in modifying the looks of these images.